Vizurez/displaytypingfix/clockwork/plugins/README.md

 To install, put this into your 'clockwork/plugins/' directory and **remove the original version with the name 'displaytyping'.**

-If using with the HL2RP Schema, you will also want to download and install the Schema version of this plugin here: https://github.com/Vizurez/displaytypingfix/tree/master/cwhl2rp/plugins

 You may want to remove this plugin in the future when an official fix is applied to the Framework. - Viz